-Is located in Crossrail Place in London, underneath the New Garden in the middle of Canary Wharf.
+Is located in Crossrail Place, in East London, underneath the New Garden in the middle of Canary Wharf.
 It is a Danish franchise making Japanese food for the past twenty two years.

 Jens and Kim Rahbek along with Thor Andersen founded the chain blending half-Danish and half-Japanese origins to brand a new cuisine.
 Sticks ‘N’ Sushi is well-known across the Nordic region for its unique and quality food and service.

 Making a tough choice from the very tempting menu I ordered a Chirashi and Sushi Rolls for myself.
 It was prepared by the chef per the order placement, fresh and very appetising.
 Chirashi has a good portion size, quite ample.
 It was a full bowl of finely cooked prawns, salmon, tuna and mackerel mixed some fresh and juicy avocado and certainly rice.
 It was nicely cooked and mixed well.
 The scattered sushi bowl was delicious.

 The sushi rolls were equally fulfilling.
 They had used the barbeque sauce which added a very unique flavour, tasted really well.
 Rice and fish with avocado slices were bound into a roll.
 Basically, sushi wrapped in seaweed, commonly known as the Makizishi in its country of origin.

 The garnished topping on the wraps was very attractive and tasted nice as well.
 They did not prepare the whole serving with one topping either, the diversity is quite inviting.

 I tried the very much old fashioned 2 Marcel Chocolate Cake for dessert.
 One of which had some nuts making a small clustered topping in the centre.
 Cakes were just alright, an okay cake to find in London for that matter.
 They offer delicate creamy brûlée liquorice that is simply ambrosial.